St. Augustine's 2023 Spring Festival Guide

 The internationally acclaimed Florida Birding and Photo Fest feature more than 130 birding and outdoor photography events in and around St. Johns County.
 Every day offers various classes, seminars, and excursions as well as birding and nature photography clinics.
 This year's nature tours include sunrise and sunset outdoor adventures.

-Where: The festival is headquartered at Celebration Hall at St. Anastasia Catholic Church, 5205 A1A South in St. Augustine Beach, FL 32080.
-Both the opening reception and keynote presentation will take place at the Whitney Lab Center for Marine Studies at 9505 A1A Beach Blvd. in St. Augustine Beach, FL 32080.
+Where: The festival is headquartered at Celebration Hall at St. Anastasia Catholic Church.
+Both the opening reception and keynote presentation will take place at the Whitney Lab Center for Marine Studies.
+Individual events take place throughout the area.

 Serving up tastes of featured dishes from St. Augustine restaurants, this signature food festival benefits EPIC Behavioral Healthcare.
 Restaurants compete for the TOStA (Taste of St. Augustine) awards, with categories including Best Family Dining, Best Ethnic Food, and Best Dessert, as well as the People's Choice Award.
 Everyone gets a vote.
 There's also a children's area with craft activities and face-painting as well as live music throughout the day.

-Admission: $5 per person; taste tickets are $1 each with restaurants charging between 1 - 5 tickets per taste.
+Admission: $5.00 per person; free for kids 12 and under; taste tickets are $1.00 each with restaurants charging between one and five tickets per taste.

 Where: The St. Augustine Amphitheatre on A1A South in St. Augustine.